Xilinx/SDAccel_Examples/utility/nimbix/README.md

 * lftp

 ## 3. INSTALLATION AND OPERATING INSTRUCTIONS
+Make sure you have "lftp" installed.
+If you don't, you can install it by "sudo yum install lftp -y" in RedHAT/CentOS.

+Make sure you have "sftp" installed.
+If not, you can install it the same way.

+If you are using the script behind a proxy, like Xilinx internal network, you need to follow the instruction on how to create "~.ssh/config".

 - Add the script to the environment PATH
 ```
 export PATH=<repo location>/utility/nimbix:$PATH